nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 This service dynamically generates HAProxy configurations from load balancer rules and certificates persisted to Consul and Vault for neonHIVE proxies based on the [neon-proxy](https://hub.docker.com/r/nhive/neon-proxy/) image.

-neonHIVEs deploy two general purpose reverse HTTP/TCP proxy services:
+neonHIVEs deploy three related reverse HTTP/TCP proxy services:

 * `neon-proxy-public` which implements the public load balancer and is responsible for routing external network traffic (e.g. from an Internet facing load balancer or router) to hive services.

 * `neon-proxy-private` which implements the private load balancer is used for internal routing for the scenarios the Docker overlay ingress network doesn't address out-of-the-box (e.g. load balancing and fail-over for groups of stateful containers that cannot be deployed as Docker swarm mode services).

+* `neon-varnish` which can provide caching services for both the public and private proxies.

 These proxy services are based on the [neon-proxy](https://hub.docker.com/r/nhive/neon-proxy/) image which deploys [HAProxy](http://haproxy.org) that actually handles the routing, along with some scripts that can dynamically download the proxy configuration from HashiCorp Consul and TLS certificates from HashiCorp Vault.

-The `neon-proxy-manager` image handles the generation and updating of the proxy service configuration in Consul based on proxy definitions and TLS certificates loaded into Consul by the `neon-cli`.
+The `neon-proxy-manager` image handles the generation and updating of the proxy service configurations in Consul based on proxy definitions and TLS certificates loaded into Consul by the `neon-cli`.
+These configurations are consumed by the HAProxy `neon-proxy-public` and `neon-proxy-private` services as well as the `neon-varnish` service.

+`neon-proxy-manager` automatically manages the lifecycle of the `neon-varnish` service by starting it when one or more load balancer rules enable caching stopping it when no rules enable caching.
+This means that `neon-proxy-manager` may only be deployed to hive managers and that the Docker Unix domain socket must be mapped into the service.

+**HiveMQ** broadcast channels are used by `neon-proxy-manager` to notify the proxy and service instances of configuration changes.
+A change notification message is published to the **proxy-public-update** channel when the public proxy configuration has changed or to **proxy-private-update** for private changes.
+The `neon-proxy-public` service listens to the **proxy-public-update** channel and `neon-proxy-private` to the **neon-private-update** channel.  `neon-varnish` listens to both of these channels because it can cache either or both.

 # Environment Variables